 Sandwiched between Romania and Ukraine, Moldova is the poorest country in Europe.
 Many people forget that Moldova is part of the Old Continent and many people don’t even know it exists.
 It’s also one of those countries that everyone forgets it was a part of the Soviet Union.
 A fun fact is that Moldova is the second most alcohol-dependent country in the world, only falling behind Belarus.
-Moldova is a small country covering only 33,800 square kilometers with 3.5 million residents and it’s the least visited country in Europe with only 121,000 visitors per year.
+Moldova is a small, charming country covering only 33,800 square kilometers with 3.5 million residents and it’s the least visited country in Europe with only 121,000 visitors per year.
 That’s why I like to refer to Moldova as ‘The well-kept secret of Europe’.
 Here are some reasons why should you visit Moldova.

 The wine… and 200 km long wine cellar

 You probably didn’t know this but Moldova produces some of the finest wine in the world.
 Moldova is also a home to the world’s largest wine cellar in Mileștii Mici.
 There are nearly 2 million bottles in there and this fascinating underground cellar is over 200 km long!
 Moldovan wine is delicious and affordable: an amazing combination.
 A lot of Moldovans work in the wine industry with agriculture accounting for almost 40% of working people.
 Wine used to account for $162 million, or 20% of the total exports a few years ago.
 But after Russia banned Moldovan wine over a political dispute, the wine exports plummeted for over 50% since Russia was the largest importer of Moldovan wine.
-Finally, you won’t be surprised to hear that they have a day devoted to celebrating wine at the 17th of September.
+Finally, you won’t be surprised to hear that they have a day devoted to celebrating wine on the 17th of September.

 Get the most out of your $